deshev-tds/smallpie/README.md

 AI outputs should be treated as **assistive insights**, not authoritative truth.

 ### 5. Professional Profiles and Behavioral Insights
-If enabled, smallpie may generate communication-style or professional-development profiles for meeting participants.
+In the future, if explicitly enabled, smallpie may provide opportunity for generating communication-style or professional-development profiles for meeting participants.
 These profiles:
-- Are generated automatically by AI
+- Would be generated automatically by AI
-- Are intended **solely for personal growth and meeting improvement**
+- Would be intended **solely for personal growth and meeting improvement**
 - **Must not** be used in any way that resembles or could reasonably be interpreted as psychological evaluation, personality assessment, clinical judgment, HR analysis, employee monitoring, or any related practice
 - Must not be used to support, justify, influence, or contribute to employment-related decisions - including, **but not limited to**, hiring, firing, promotion, demotion, compensation, disciplinary measures, performance scoring, role assignment, or any other action that affects a person’s professional status, opportunities, or reputation

 These restrictions apply **regardless of context, intent, or interpretation**.

 ### 6. Security and Transmission
 Audio is processed locally on the user's device before transmission.
 Audio is processed locally on the smallpie's insfrastructure before transcription.
 Textual data sent to external AI providers is transmitted over encrypted channels.
+Usage of smallpie data by said providers is governed by their own terms and conditions.
 Users are solely responsible for ensuring that no confidential, sensitive, proprietary, or legally regulated information is shared or processed through smallpie.
 All use must comply with applicable laws, regulations, contractual obligations, and ethical standards. smallpie does not validate the nature of submitted content and assumes no liability for how users handle protected information.

 ### 7. Disclaimer
 smallpie is provided **“AS IS”**, without warranties of any kind.
 By using smallpie, you accept full responsibility for:
 - How you record, transmit, and process meeting data
 - Ensuring full legal compliance in your jurisdiction
 - Following both the **letter** and the **spirit** of all applicable laws, rules, regulations, contractual obligations, and ethical standards
 - Avoiding the submission of confidential, sensitive, or regulated information
 - Interpreting, validating, and acting on AI-generated results with the situationally appropriate judgment

 smallpie does not guarantee accuracy, completeness, legal validity, or suitability of any output.
 All use is at the user’s own risk.